Nawhath/Instana_workshop/part-3/lab-part-3.md

 There are three custom dashboarding options with Instana:
 1. Build native custom dashboards from directly within Instana.
-2. Leverage Instana’s Grafana plug (https://www.instana.com/docs/ecosystem/grafana/) in when you'd like to combine Instana data with other data sources, or if you have advanced dashboarding needs.
+2. Leverage Instana’s Grafana plug-in (https://www.instana.com/docs/ecosystem/grafana/) when you'd like to combine Instana data with other data sources, or if you have advanced dashboarding needs.
 3. Query our Web REST API (https://www.instana.com/docs/api/web/) and build dashboards in the tool of your choice for complete flexibility.

 The goal of this lab is to cover scenario #1: to build native custom dashboard from directly within Instana, to cover the needs of building an SLO-oriented dashboard.